python-adaptive/paper/paper.md

 #### In general local loss functions only have a logarithmic overhead.
 Due to the local nature of the loss function, the asymptotic complexity is logarithmic.
-This is because Adaptive stores the losses per interval in a sorted list.
-When asking for a new candidate point, the top entry is picked with $\mathcal{O}(1)$.
+This is because Adaptive stores the losses per interval in a max-heap When asking for a new candidate point, the top entry is picked with $\mathcal{O}(1)$.
-The interval then splits into $N$ new intervals, as explained in the previous paragraph, its losses have to be inserted into the sorted list again with $\mathcal{O}(\log{n})$.
+The interval then splits into $N$ new intervals, as explained in the previous paragraph, its losses have to be inserted into the heap again with $\mathcal{O}(\log{n})$.

 # Loss function design